 Hip Injuries, Age 12 and Older

-A hip injury and pain can make it difficult to walk, go up and down stairs, squat, or sleep on the side that hurts.
+A hip injury and pain can make it hard to walk, go up and down stairs, squat, or sleep on the side that hurts.
 A clicking or snapping feeling or sound around your hip joint (snapping hip) may bother you or cause you to worry.
 But if your hip is not painful, in many cases the click or snap is nothing to worry about.
 Home treatment may be all that is needed for minor hip symptoms.

 To better understand hip injuries, it may be helpful to know how the hip works.
 It is the largest ball-and-socket joint in the body.
 The thighbone (femur) fits tightly into a cup-shaped socket (acetabulum) in the pelvis.
 The hip joint is tighter and more stable than the shoulder joint but it does not move as freely.
 The hip joint is held together by muscles in the buttock, groin, and spine; tendons; ligaments; and a joint capsule.
 Several fluid-filled sacs (bursae) cushion and lubricate the hip joint and let the tendons and muscles glide and move smoothly.
 The largest nerve in the body (sciatic nerve) passes through the pelvis into the leg.